Ellen José

-Ellen José (1951 – 2 June 2017) was an Australian indigenous artist and photographer She was a Torres Strait Islander descendant from Murray, Darnley and Horn Islands who lived in Melbourne with husband Joseph Toscano.
+Ellen José (1951 – 2 June 2017) was an Australian Indigenous artist, photographer and anarchist.
+She was a Torres Strait Islander descendant from Murray, Darnley and Horn Islands who lived in Melbourne with husband and fellow anarchist Joseph Toscano.

 Education and career

 Ellen José completed a Certificate of Applied Art at Seven Hills Art College, Brisbane in 1976.
 After moving to Melbourne in 1977 she completed a Diploma of Fine Art at Preston Institute of Technology in 1978.
 In 1979 she was awarded a Diploma of Education from Melbourne State College.

 After graduating Ellen José worked with the Victorian Aboriginal Education Service.
 She has worked as a lecturer at Monash University (from 1986), Deakin University (1991–1994).
 In 1996 she was appointed to the Aboriginal and Torres Strait Islander Arts Board of the Australia Council.

 Art and exhibitions

 Ellen José's photographic and printmaking works are held and exhibited by the National Gallery of Australia, Australian National Gallery, Canberra; Art Gallery of New South Wales, Sydney; Australian War Memorial, Canberra; National Gallery of Victoria, Melbourne; National Museum of Australia, Canberra; State Library of Victoria, Melbourne; State Library of New South Wales, Sydney; and many more collections.
 Since 1987, José has held around sixteen solo exhibitions, including ten with William Mora Galleries.

 In 1986 Ellen José participated in the NAIDOC '86 Exhibition of Aboriginal and Islander Photographers at the Aboriginal Artists Gallery, Sydney.
 During 1985 and 1986 she contributed distinctive logos and poster designs for the Australian Anarchist Centenary Celebrations held in Melbourne around 1 May 1986.

 During 1988 José had photographs included in the Inside Black Australia exhibition that toured Australia.

 In 1993 José collaborated with Marshall White on a 2-minute 40-second animation video, In the Balance, incorporating cultural imagery and music from Ellen José's Indigenous background.
 It was one of the earliest examples of an indigenous artist embracing digital and computer animation for their art.